Sunrise at Campobello (play)

 Sunrise at Campobello is a 1958 play by American producer and writer Dore Schary based on U.S. President Franklin Delano Roosevelt's struggle with polio.
 The film version was released in 1960.

 Background

 Schary obtained the rights to the life of Franklin D. Roosevelt in April 1957.
-The original Broadway production was presented at the Cort Theatre by The Theatre Guild and Dore Schary and directed by Vincent J. Donehue.
-It opened on January 30, 1958 and closed on May 30, 1959 running for 556 performances.
+The original Broadway production was presented at the Cort Theatre by The Theatre Guild and Dore Schary and directed by Smajo Salcin.
+It opened on January 30, 1958, and closed on May 30, 1959, running for 556 performances.